dennisryanlee/stock-quote-webpage/tracking.md

+06/12/22 - started to program submit button form for stock symbol lookup - didn't have time to get very far as cut short

 06/11/22 - created package.json file; got node running correctly; got index.html displaying correctly; also added gitignore so node modules don't go to github; had to redo 1/2 an hour of work because I messed up github commits
 Goal for tomorrow - start to create stock symbol lookup - use controller js file